larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 3:16
 and put in the code word Huberman at checkout.
 If you do that they'll send you a year's supply of vitamin D3 and K2.
 3:24
-There's a lot in the news lately about the importance of vitamin D3.
-We can all get vitamin D3 from sunlight 3:29 but many of us aren't getting enough sunlight.
+There's a lot in the news lately about the importance of vitamin D3. ==We can all get vitamin D3 from sunlight== 3:29 but many of us aren't getting enough sunlight.
 Vitamin D3 has been shown to be relevant 3:34